 With its altitude of 5,895 m Mount Kilimanjaro, a three million years old stratovolcano, stands as the tallest mountain in Africa with the nickname “The rooftop of Africa”.
 The mountain originally comprised 3 volcanoes Kibo, Mawenzi and Shira that were formed about 1 million years ago.
 Mawenzi ceased erupting and Shira collapsed while Kibo continued erupting until about 150,000-200,000 years ago and is still technically only dormant.
 The very highest point was named Uhuru Point after Tanzania’s independence in 1961.
 Kilimanjaro is now the world’s highest free standing mountain.

-Mount Kilimanjaro prides the Mount Kilimanjaro National Park, which was declared a national park in 1973 and officially opened for tourism in 1977.
-The national park is located in the Northern Tanzania, near the town Moshi, and covers an area of 1,688 sq km.
+Mount Kilimanjaro prides Mount Kilimanjaro National Park, which was declared a national park in 1973 and officially opened for tourism in 1977.
+The national park is located in Northern Tanzania, near the town Moshi, and covers an area of 1,688 sq km.

 In 1987 the United Nations Educational Scientific and Cultural Organization (UNESCO) declared it a World Heritage Site and in 2013 it was declared a Natural Wonder of Africa.

 The ascent of the slopes is a virtual climatic world tour from the tropics to the Arctic, with a total of five different ecosystems.
-The mountain’s ecosystem are as strikingly beautiful as they are varied and diverse.
+The mountain’s ecosystems are as strikingly beautiful as they are varied and diverse.

 Big parts of the mountain lowland slopes, and first ecosystem zone, are used for farming bananas, maize crops, cassava and coffee, known as the cultivation zone this zone will start at an altitude of approximately 800 meters and end at an altitude of approximately 1,800 meters.